 - For the crust: Heat oven to 350 degrees F.

-- Combine melted butter with the graham cracker crumbs and sugar.
+- Combine melted butter with the graham cracker crumbs and sugar in a small bowl.
 Press into bottom of a 1-quart casserole dish.
 Top evenly with chocolate chips and bake for 5 minutes until chocolate is melted.
 Spread melted chips out evenly over crust.

 - Filling: Combine dry ingredients in large mixing bowl.